Sholde/Sholde/README.md

  # 🎓 Study

- - Graduate in Computer Science
+ - Graduate of a Computer Science Degree
  - I'm currently in 1st year in Master HPC

  # 📈 Github